raiden-network/raiden/ob-review/README.md

 ## Step 1

 Identify fixtures that are really just constants and are never overwritten and turn them into constants.
-This might just be a handful of fixtures, but it is a handful of fixtures less in an already quite [impressive dependency tree](https://github.com/obestwalter/raiden-review/blob/review/ob-review/README.md#eyeballing-it).
+This might just be a handful of fixtures, but it is a handful of fixtures less in an already quite impressive dependency tree.

 ## Step 2

 Collect all fixtures that are actually per-test-configuration (mainly for the "god fixture" raiden_network) into a configuration object that has sensible defaults (which are now the original return value of the fixtures).
+E.g. `number_of_nodes` and `channels_per_node`.

 This could also take care of the `skip_*` fixtures that are used to filter out tests already on collection time.